Lesley Lenton is the PSHE lead.

 PSHE is embedded throughout our pupil’s school life, but discrete weekly lessons ensure coverage of all topics.
 Children learn using a variety of approaches that enable all children to have access to learning which includes: whole class teaching, group work, assemblies, educational visits, links with the local community, visitors to school as well as individual, tailored interventions.
 In addition, whole school campaigns throughout the year such as Anti- Bullying week, Well-being week, Mental Health Awareness week and Careers week compliment learning throughout school.
 Constant cross- curricular links are made between PSHE and other subjects such as R.E, P.E, Science, English, Computing, History, Geography, Art and Music to ensure learning can be applied and developed through a range of contexts.

-In addition to the topics above, SRE will be taught to our pupils in Years 5 and 6.
+In addition to the topics above, RSE (Relationship and Sex Education) will be taught to our pupils in Years 5 and 6.
 This teaching will be in addition to the statutory requirements of the National Curriculum for Science, which at key stages 1 and 2 includes teaching about the main external parts of the body and changes to the human body as it grows from birth to old age, including puberty.
 All lessons are age appropriate and taught in an inclusive way.
-For further information, please see the RSE Policy on the school website.
+For further information, please see the RSE Policy (below).